This Page Is Under Construction And May Be Frequently Updated

 There are other James and William Gregorys in Basingstoke and the surrounding area… a lawyer, a farmer, a policeman, a common labourer… Again, be careful with what Ancestry search results you are handed!
 I will note that I wholly agree with Ms. Reavell that our James Gregory had not married, given James’ will and how the business moved in the family.

-Another note regarding the shop of James Gregory selling more than only his watches and clocks – ie: musical instruments and lottery tickets.
+A thought regarding the shop of James Gregory selling more than only his watches and clocks – ie: musical instruments and lottery tickets.
 We tend to think of early tradesmen (particularly those not immediately affected by the industrial revolution) only doing that specific trade, while today we see storefronts of craftsmen also dealing in seemingly unrelated retail items.
 I put this thought to a couple of historian friends here in Connecticut and in New York, and the response was interesting.
 It would seem that there are myriad examples of watch and clockmakers here in the US during the late 18th and early 19th centuries, where musical instruments were also for sale.
 For example, If one were to look at the son-in-law to Nathan Tisdale, Roswell Walstein Roath watchmaker and jeweler in Norwich, Connecticut, for instance, that is exactly the business model he engaged in, (made watches, cast silver into spoons and jewelry, set stones in his jewelry, sold musical instruments, and even tickets for local lotteries, likely cast and made his own watch cases), and continued to do so when he removed his family to Denver.
 It was almost considered a standard in New York City for clockmakers and watchmakers to have a storefront that ALSO offered musical instruments and sometimes other items to sell as supplemental revenue, such as the aforementioned lottery tickets.
 So, Gregory selling musical instruments would not be a singular circumstance.

-To further the point on James making clocks, The Hampshire Cultural Trust has a case clock listed as having been made by James Gregory.
+To further the point on James making clocks, The Hampshire Cultural Trust has a tall case clock listed as having been made by James Gregory.
 And there are a few more examples of his clocks that I have found photos of…

 - A tall case clock by James Gregory.
 Sold by P A Oxley Antique Clocks & Barometers Images found at https://www.sellingantiques.co.uk/132472/small-oak-longcase-clock-by-gregory-of-basingstoke